35percent/11tystarter/src/posts/only-one-in-ten-new-homes-in-southwark-is-social-rented.md

 The Datahub also shows that more social rented homes were demolished in 2021 than were built.
 Only 31 were built, while 122 were demolished, with a net loss of 91 homes.
 Southwark claim this is a 'discrepancy' but the lost units can be identified through the Datahub as being from the demolished Heygate estate.

 The Datahub shows the loss clearly, in percentage terms, as minus 20.4% of the total housing delivered in 2021.

+##### Southwark misses the target

+Southwark has claimed that it has more than met its target to build 2,500 council homes by 2022, a pledge it made in 2013.

+But this target has in fact been missed.
+Only 2,208 social rented homes have been built in Southwark since 2013, and this includes any council housing built.
+This figure is calculated from Southwark's own Housing Facts and Figures webpage Table 8.
+The Mayor's Datahub shows that over the same period 1,136 social rent homes have been lost, mainly through estate demolitions, leaving a net gain of only 1,072 social rented homes.

+it should be noted that these figures are from all social rented housing in the borough.
+It is made up of social housing on private developments, as well as any council housing.
+The number of council homes built will therefore be a smaller number than the number of social rented homes.

+##### The Council plays with the figures

+Soutwark is only able